 The first act I delivered, The Eagles, sold out pretty much immediately such that we needed to add a couple more dates to accommodate all the demand – what’s more the tickets were pricey at $250 each.
 We heard that 95% of the tickets were sold to residents local to the area.

-The Who also played at the Indian Wells Tennis Garden; a band I first befriended in the 1960’s on tour in the U.S.A. with Herman’s Hermits.
+I also secured The Who (11 Nov 2006) to perform at the Indian Wells Tennis Garden; a band I first befriended in the 1960’s on tour in the U.S.A. with Herman’s Hermits.

 Have you heard the story about Keith Moon’s pet piranha when THE WHO supported Herman’s Hermits in the U.S.A.? https://www.loudersound.com/features/pains-planes-and-automobiles-the-who-vs-america